WARNING. 20+ coronavirus scams to watch out for and how to protect yourself

 As the UK health crisis looks set to continue for some time, there are horrid criminals looking to exploit financial and health concerns by asking for money for fake services upfront, collecting personal information or bank details, or offering temptingly high returns on made-up investments or pension transfers.

 To help you stay safe, we're sharing our top tips to protect yourself from scams (lower down this page), but first we've a rundown of some of the most vile and convincing ones to watch out for, including awful scams involving Martin, text message scams, email scams, online shopping scams, door-to-door scams, telephone scams and other financial scams to avoid.
-We've also included a new warning about scammers pretending to be from the Government's NHS Test and Trace service.
+There are even scammers pretending to be from NHS Test & Trace.

 20+ scams to watch out for right now